MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-custom-control-with-xaml-islands.md

 Traditionally, UWP controls have been released as part of the Windows 10 OS and made available to developers through the Windows SDK.
 The [WinUI library](https://docs.microsoft.com/uwp/toolkits/winui/) is an alternative approach, where updated versions of the first-party UWP controls from the Windows SDK are distributed in a NuGet package that is not tied to Windows SDK releases.
 This library also includes new controls that aren't part of the Windows SDK and the default UWP platform.
 See our [WinUI library roadmap](https://github.com/microsoft/microsoft-ui-xaml/blob/master/docs/roadmap.md) for more details.

 This section demonstrates how to add a UWP control from the WinUI library to your user control so you can host this control in your WPF app.

-1. In the UWP app project, install the latest prerelease version of the [Microsoft.UI.Xaml](https://www.nuget.org/packages/Microsoft.UI.Xaml) NuGet package.
+1. In the UWP app project, install the latest version of the [Microsoft.UI.Xaml](https://www.nuget.org/packages/Microsoft.UI.Xaml) NuGet package.
-    > [!NOTE]
-    > Make sure you install the latest *prerelease* version.
-Currently, only prerelease versions of this package will work if you choose to package your app in an [MSIX package](https://docs.microsoft.com/windows/msix) for deployment.

-2. In the App.xaml file in this project, add the following child element to the `<xaml:Application>` element.
+2. In the App.xaml file in this project, add the following child element to the `<xaml:XamlApplication>` element.

     ```xml
     <Application.Resources>